Check Latest Prices

 Compared to the Nikon D3X

-I bought a new Nikon D800 right when it came out, and I’ve been using it for a while.
+I bought a new Nikon D800 right when it came out, and I used it for well over a year.
+It’s a great camera!

 I used to have a Nikon D3X and many people wonder why I would rather have the D800.
 One reason is the megapixels and cost.
 Both are better!
 I know people often groan at the megapixel bit, but I do like having very large images.
 Given the choice of a medium or high-res photo, I will always take high-res.
 It’s not for prints, although that helps — it’s also for monitors and wall-displays of the future.
 Another significant reason is that it is better in low-light.
 It will shoot at 6,400 ISO instead of 1,600 ISO.
 Some minor points that make it better for me are: It is cheaper, it is smaller and lighter, and it has a bigger screen (3.2″).
 There are many more advantages, although very minor.
 These include a self-cleaning sensor (hope it works!), a quicker shutter lag (119 ms faster!), video (which I won’t use too much, but happy it is there), and it is over twice as fast to start up.